 Near the end of the book, The Craftsman by Richard Sennett, he talks about vocation, which he calls a "sustaining narrative."

-He discusses Max Weber, the sociologist and philosopher, German term for vocation—Beruf—evoking two meanings: “the gradual accumulation of knowledge and skills and the ever-stronger conviction that one was meant to do this one particular thing in one’s life.”
+the gradual accumulation of knowledge and skills and the ever-stronger conviction that one was meant to do this one particular thing in one's life."

-This week, I have been revisiting my resumé, elaborating on not only by teaching and writing experience, but my film production background as well.
+This week, I have been revisiting my resumé, elaborating on not only my teaching and writing experience but my film production background as well.
 As I edit and shape the items on the page, I reconstruct the narrative of my life.

-My resumé shows this journey, moving from phase of my life to the next.
-Yet, underneath it all I see the “sustaining narrative” of storytelling.
+My resumé shows this journey, moving from one phase of my life to the next.
+Yet, underneath it all, I see the "sustaining narrative" of storytelling.

-While executing my role as stay-at-home father and chauffeur, I was listening to the Encore interview on CBC’s Writer’s and Company with the English crime writer P.D.
+While executing my role as a stay-at-home father and chauffeur, I was listening to the interview on CBC's Writers and Company with the English crime writer P.D.
 James.